thebaconfate/Security-in-computing--insecure-chat-server/API.md

 # API

 This document describes the socket.io API of the insecure-chat-server application.
 It lists what messages are understood by the server and the client.

 ## Server messages

 This section describes messages that can be received by a server.

 ### 'join'

     argument: string

 The join request will start a new session for a client.
 The username should be passed as argument to the message.

 The server will respond by sending a '*login*' message to the client.

-### 'new message'
+### 'sending a new message'

     argument: {room:roomId, message: string}
 Send a new message to a certain room on the server.